Katrix/Magic-of-Revolt/README.md

 Magic of Revolt is currently in very VERY early development, and there is no gurantee that I will finish anything here.

-Botania by Katrix is licensed under the Botania License
+Magic of Revolt by Katrix is licensed under the Botania License

 Thanks to Vazkii to lots of useful Helpers and such :D.